aionthebeach/ocean-maps/README.md

 # Analysing Fishing vessel data and their relation with the animals such as Sharks

 ## Installation
-### System Requirements
-- RAM?
--
 ### Installing Conda
-- Follow instructions to install anaconda
+- Follow instructions to install [Anaconda](https://docs.anaconda.com/anaconda/install/) for Python 3.6+

 ### Creating Virtual Environment
 - conda env create -f environment.yml
-- conda activate <environmentname>
+- conda activate aionthebeach

 ### Running with docker
 We also have a docker image you can run rather than installing dependencies